herve4m/quay-collection/README.md

 ### Getting an OAuth Access Token when Creating the First User

-Just after you installed Red Hat Quay, and before you do anything else, you can create the first user and generate an OAuth access token for that user.
+Just after you installed Quay Container Registry, and before you do anything else, you can create the first user and generate an OAuth access token for that user.

 After that initial operation, you can create additional user accounts by using the `herve4m.quay.quay_user` module and generate OAuth access tokens for those additional accounts by using the `herve4m.quay.quay_api_token` module.